Home air filter 101.

 Pre-filters slow the flow of air to your unit more than a filter alone.
 These aren’t a good idea!

-Obstruct Your Intake Vent with Furniture
+Obstructing Your Intake Vent With Furniture

 We know the vents may not be pretty or in the best place for the look of your room, but we don’t recommend putting couches, bookshelves, or other large furniture items up against your air intake.
 This is another common way that people accidentally restrict the airflow of their unit.
 If you truly want to put furniture up against the air intake, we recommend leaving a few inches of space between the intake and the furniture.